metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_backup_policy_template_v1alpha1_manifest.md

 Optional:

-- `action_set_name` (String) Refers to the ActionSet object that defines the backup actions.
-For volume snapshot backup, the actionSet is not required, the controller will use the CSI volume snapshotter to create the snapshot.
+- `action_set_name` (String) Refers to the ActionSet object that defines the backup actions.For volume snapshot backup, the actionSet is not required, the controllerwill use the CSI volume snapshotter to create the snapshot.
 - `env` (Attributes List) Specifies the environment variables for the backup workload. (see [below for nested schema](#nestedatt--spec--backup_policies--backup_methods--env))
-- `env_mapping` (Attributes List) Specifies a mapping of an environment variable key to the appropriate version of the tool image required for backups, as determined by ClusterVersion and ComponentDefinition.
-The environment variable is then injected into the container executing the backup task. (see [below for nested schema](#nestedatt--spec--backup_policies--backup_methods--env_mapping))
+- `env_mapping` (Attributes List) Specifies a mapping of an environment variable key to the appropriate version of the tool imagerequired for backups, as determined by ClusterVersion and ComponentDefinition.The environment variable is then injected into the container executing the backup task. (see [below for nested schema](#nestedatt--spec--backup_policies--backup_methods--env_mapping))
 - `runtime_settings` (Attributes) Specifies runtime settings for the backup workload container. (see [below for nested schema](#nestedatt--spec--backup_policies--backup_methods--runtime_settings))
 - `snapshot_volumes` (Boolean) Specifies whether to take snapshots of persistent volumes.
-If true, the ActionSetName is not required, the controller will use the CSI volume snapshotter to create the snapshot.
+If true,the ActionSetName is not required, the controller will use the CSI volumesnapshotter to create the snapshot.
 - `target` (Attributes) Specifies the target information to back up, it will override the target in backup policy. (see [below for nested schema](#nestedatt--spec--backup_policies--backup_methods--target))
 - `target_volumes` (Attributes) Specifies which volumes from the target should be mounted in the backup workload. (see [below for nested schema](#nestedatt--spec--backup_policies--backup_methods--target_volumes))
 - `targets` (Attributes List) Specifies multiple target information for backup operations.
-This includes details such as the target pod and cluster connection credentials.
-All specified targets will be backed up collectively. (see [below for nested schema](#nestedatt--spec--backup_policies--backup_methods--targets))
+This includes detailssuch as the target pod and cluster connection credentials.
+All specified targetswill be backed up collectively. (see [below for nested schema](#nestedatt--spec--backup_policies--backup_methods--targets))

 <a id="nestedatt--spec--backup_policies--backup_methods--env"></a>
 ### Nested Schema for `spec.backup_policies.backup_methods.env`